Atlantic campaign of 1806 order of battle: Rochefort blockade squadrons

 Although other British forces were deployed during the year, most were engaged on other operations incidental to the main Atlantic campaign, such as the expeditionary force to the Cape of Good Hope under Commodore Home Riggs Popham.
 In addition, a number of blockade squadrons were deployed to the major ports of the French Atlantic coast.
 These forces contained the French warships still at anchor in the ports and restricted the return of French warships from service at sea during the campaign.
-These forces included a Channel squadron under Rear-admiral Thomas Louis, whose ships intercepted and captured a frigate of Commodore Jean-Marthe-Adrien L'Hermite's squadron on 27 September, and blockade forces off Cadiz under the distant command of Vice-admiral Lord Collingwood and Brest under Admiral William Cornwallis.
+These forces included a Channel squadron under Rear-admiral Thomas Louis, whose ships intercepted and captured a frigate of Commodore Jean-Marthe-Adrien L'Hermite's squadron on 27 September, and blockade forces off Cádiz under the distant command of Vice-admiral Lord Collingwood and Brest under Admiral William Cornwallis.
 Cornwallis in particular was particularly effective: under his watch, only one French ship of the line successfully entered or departed Brest harbour during the year.

 There was one blockade force that played a particular role in the campaign, the force deployed to the waters off Rochefort, initially under the command of Commodore Richard Goodwin Keats.
 Under Keats, the French squadron under Louis La-Marre-la-Meillerie was intercepted on 17 July, HMS Mars capturing a frigate and chasing the others into port.
 In August, Keats was replaced by Commodore Sir Samuel Hood, who was to achieve one of the more notable victories of the year at the action of 25 September 1806, when a French convoy of seven ships sailing to the West Indies was intercepted and defeated.
 Although Hood's force captured four large modern frigates, the French fought hard and Hood himself was seriously wounded by musket fire, losing an arm.